 To develop the leadership skills of young people and inspire them in the democratic process, SERAC-Bangladesh is implementing “Advancing Engagement by Setting Up Urban Youth Councils in Bangladesh” in four cities of Bangladesh (Narayanganj, Mymensingh, Rangpur, and Rajshahi) that is funded by UNDEF and supported by UNHabitat.
 In line with the objective, a high-level national consultation was held on Friday, September 30, 2022, at a hotel in the capital, jointly organized by SERAC and the four City Corporations.
-The Urban Youth Council guideline was adapted by the city corporations and now it is presented to receive national-level approval from the Ministry of Local Government in due course.
+The Urban Youth Council guideline was adopted by the city corporations and now it is presented to receive national-level approval from the Ministry of Local Government in due course.

-At the beginning of the meeting, Tasnia Ahmed, program manager of SERAC-Bangladesh, presented the process of the Urban youth council formation, and youth issues including the involvement of the citie authorities.
-The project aims to assist the Government of Bangladesh in achieving the United Nations Sustainable Development Goals-11 and 16.
+At the beginning of the meeting, Tasnia Ahmed, program manager of SERAC-Bangladesh, presented the process of the Urban youth council formation, and youth issues including the involvement of the city authorities.
+The project aims to assist the Government of Bangladesh in achieving the United Nations Sustainable Development Goals 11 and 16.
 Also, through the project, the mentioned City Corporations jointly developed guidelines for their own City Youth Councils to be formed, and now ready to prepare youth voter lists, and eventually elect City Youth Councilors (20 City Youth Councilors in each City Corporation) from among the registered voters.

 At the event, Professor Dr. Bashir Ahmed mentioned that the Urban Youth Council initiative undertaken by SERAC-Bangladesh is highly commendable.
 It would also be very helpful if such a specific guideline could be adapted at the national level.
 However, the guidelines could vary according to the city.
 We have seen this in Europe but not in South Asia.